xml-director/xmldirector.plonecore/docs/source/README.rst

 Dexterity fields
 ----------------

-``xmldirector.core`` comes with the following Dexterity fields that can be either used programmatically in your own field schema or through-the-web.
+``xmldirector.plonecore`` comes with the following Dexterity fields that can be either used programmatically in your own field schema or through-the-web.

 XMLText